Copyright 1994 - 2023 Bill's Bible Basics

 Last Updated :

-Self-Righteous Judgment, A Common Temptation, Hidden Ways Of The Lord, God Doesn't Make Mistakes, Afflictions Due To Sin, Afflictions To Glorify God, Lack Of Faith, Questioning God's Ways, Mockers of The Endtime, Humbly Scrutinizing Our Sin, Voice Of Conscience, Resistance To Chastisement, Evilness Of The Heart, God's Loving Chastisements, Vicarious Punishment, King David And The Census, David And Bathsheba, Forsaking God's Mercy, Rebellious Jews, Vicarious Atonement, His Mercy Endures For Ever, Pray For, Comfort And Admonish One Another
+Self-Righteous Judgment, A Common Temptation, Hidden Ways Of The Lord, God Doesn't Make Mistakes, Afflictions Due To Sin, Afflictions To Glorify God, Lack Of Faith, Questioning God's Ways, Mockers of The Endtime, Humbly Scrutinizing Our Sin, Voice Of Conscience, Resistance To Chastisement, Evilness Of The Heart, God's Loving Chastisements, Vicarious Punishment, King David And The Census, David And Bathsheba, Forsaking God's Mercy, Rebellious Jews, Vicarious Atonement, His Mercy Endures For Ever, We Should Pray For, Comfort And Admonish One Another, Closing Remarks, Suggested Reading List

 One temptation which is common to many Christians, is to quickly judge others in our hearts when we see some kind of evil or tragedy befall them.
 Oh how quick we are to point our self-righteous finger at them, as if we are some kind of sinless saints ourselves who never do anything wrong.
 "Oh, God must really be dealing with that person!" we secretly say to ourselves.
 If we really yield ourselves to this dreadful sin, we may even begin to gossip with others concerning the tragedy which has befallen that brother or sister in the Lord.
 In the seventh chapter of the Gospel of Matthew, Jesus issued a serious admonition concerning this dangerous attitude when He said the following: